udayteki/AI-Model-Testing-UI/docs/guidelines.md

 **Python Code Tab:**

 To access the Python Code tab, you can utilize the code snippet in the secon tab.
-You can import the load_flow_from_json function from the "langflow" library.
-This function loads the exported flow from the "Conversation_buffer_memory.json" file and assigns it to the variable `flow`.
+You can import the `load_flow_from_json` function from the "``langflow``" library.
+This function loads the exported flow from the "``Conversation_buffer_memory.json``" file and assigns it to the variable `flow`.
 Once the flow is loaded, you can use it as a chain to process input messages.
-In the provided example, the flow variable is used to process the message "Hey, have you heard of LangFlow?".
+In the provided example, the flow variable is used to process the message "``Hey, have you heard of LangFlow?``".

 <br>